 - Ambiente: temperature stability matters; measure at defined thermal states.

-- Traceability: keep calibration records and part-level inspection logs so “good parts” are defensible.
+- Trazabilidad: keep calibration records and part-level inspection logs so “good parts” are defensible.

 If you’re buying precision components internationally, traceability plus a predictable import workflow reduces two common failure modes: (1) you can’t prove what you received, and (2) the parts arrive late and force an emergency changeover plan.